Recent Orders Include:

 allows additional branding, identification and packaging options to enhance the presentation of products.
 There are various methods, such as custom made boxes to house product, backing cards for lapel pins, heat sealed or poly-bags with a retail style header card printed with product and/or company information.
 Product packaging is generally customised to suit the product.

-Kika Promotions was founded by a group of young entrepreneurs.
-Some 15 years ago, the legendary Kika-Sack™ stormed the South African Corporate Gift scene and became a brand all of its own.
-This ingenious little ball led the way to forge relationships with many top companies and the demand for more original and affordable promotional products emerged... read more
+Kika was founded by a group of young entrepreneurs.
+The legendary Kika-Sack™ stormed the South African corporate gift scene in 2008 and became a brand all of its own...

 100 companies in South Africa.